How Does Amazon FBA Work? A Guide to Selling on Amazon FBA

 What is Amazon FBA?

-FBA is where you send products to an Amazon Fulfilment Centre.
-You manage your seller account and decide what to sell and when to replenish stock, but Amazon handles the storage and fulfilment side of things.
+FBA is where you send products to an Amazon Fulfillment Center.
+You manage your seller account and decide what to sell and when to replenish stock, but Amazon handles the storage and fulfillment side of things.

 How does Amazon FBA work?